 The National Infusion Center Association (NICA) developed these materials to help promote safe, efficient, and responsible use of COVID-19 infusion therapies.
 We encourage you to print, copy, distribute, transmit and otherwise use these materials; however, we ask that you credit NICA and/or the Infusion Access Foundation (IAF) appropriately.
 If materials/content are modified in any way, the NICA logo must be removed and attribution for content given as follows:

 “Adapted from materials developed by the National Infusion Center Association” (or Infusion Access Foundation, as appropriate).

-In anticipation of several COVID-19 antibody therapies receiving Emergency Use Authorization from the FDA, the National Infusion Center Association (NICA) has been working closely with pharmaceutical manufacturers and governmental partners at Operation Warp Speed to ensure healthcare providers have the resources needed to safely and appropriately prescribe and administer these products
+The National Infusion Center Association (NICA) has been working closely with pharmaceutical manufacturers and governmental partners at The Operation to ensure healthcare providers have the resources needed to safely and appropriately prescribe and administer these COVID-19 antibody therapies.

 View NICA’s COVID-19 Guidance and Resource Toolkit (last updated July 2020)